iamsnj/iamsnj/README.md

 ### Hi there 👋

 I am a CSE UG student at IIT Kanpur.
 My interest lies in **Machine Learning**, **Software Development**.
 I love learning new things/skills.
-Whenever possible, I used to automate things with **Python**.
+Whenever possible, I try to automate things with **Python**.

 **Contact:**
 <a href='mailto:skdakshana18@gmail.com'>:envelope: Mail me</a>